divyadeep22/Swiggy-Excel-Sales-Dashboard/README.md

 1. Download `Swiggy_Sales_Dashboard.xlsb`
 2. Open in Microsoft Excel (Desktop version recommended)
-3. Use slicers on the left to filter by:
+3. Use slicers to filter by:
    - Month
    - Restaurant
    - Category